J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 桜の花が開花する= sakura no hana ga kaika suru

-= cherry blossoms come into bloom
+= Cherry blossoms come into bloom

 Every spring, we hear the following on the weather report,